shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

         <li class="fragment"><img src="../../img/new.gif" style="margin:0" class="img-plain"/><a href="https://webkit.org/status/#specification-service-workers" target="_blank" style="color: #5c8dfc"> Safari support</a> is under development</li>
     </ul>
     <aside class="notes">
-        <b>What is a Service Worker?</b>
+        <b>...Background processes using Service Workers?
+A service worker is just a JavaScript file that is ran by your browser in the background. <br/>It is completely separated from your webpage and handles events fired either by the webpage itself or the browser</b>
         <ul>
-            <li>A service worker is just a JavaScript file that is ran by your browser in the background. <br/>It is completely separated from your webpage and handles events fired either by the webpage itself or the browser.</li>
+            <li>It can run even when your webpage is closed</li>
-            <li>We can therefore leverage the Offline capability via Network and Assets caching.</li>
+            <li>We can leverage the Offline capability via Network and Assets caching.</li>
             <li>When a new version of your app is available, the service worker can update old assets in the background and notify your users that something is new.</li>
             <li>A service worker can manage Web Push notifications to re engage users</li>
             <li>Available on Chrome, Firefox, Opera and soon on Safari</li>